European Astronaut Centre

-The European Astronaut Centre (EAC) (German: Europäisches Astronautenzentrum, French: Centre des astronautes européens), is an establishment of the European Space Agency and home of the European Astronaut Corps.
-It is near Cologne, Germany, and is subdivided into six separate arms, these being Astronaut Training, Space Medicine, Astronaut Management, Human Exploration of the Moon as part of the Spaceship EAC initiative and Communications.
-It provides training facilities for European and international partner astronauts (including a neutral buoyancy pool), particularly regarding ESA hardware for the ISS such as Columbus and formerly the ATV.
-The overall European Astronaut Centre organisation is also in charge of the organisation of the training of European astronauts in the centers of other partners, such as the United States (NASA Johnson Space Center), Russia (Star City), Canada (Saint-Hubert) or Japan (Tsukuba).
+The European Astronaut Centre (EAC) (German: Europäisches Astronautenzentrum, French: Centre des astronautes européens) is an establishment of the European Space Agency and home of the European Astronaut Corps.
+It is located in the southernmost part of Cologne, Germany, and shares the site with the German Aerospace Center DLR.
+The establishment is subdivided into various organisational units, these being Astronaut Training, Space Medicine, Astronaut Operations & Management, Human Exploration of the Moon as part of the Spaceship EAC initiative and Communications.
+It provides training facilities for European and international partner astronauts (including a neutral buoyancy pool and gym), particularly regarding ESA hardware for the ISS such as the Columbus ISS module and the future Moon missions training facility LUNA.

+The overall European Astronaut Centre organisation is also overseeing the training of European astronauts in centres of other partners, such as the United States (NASA Johnson Space Center), Russia (Star City), Canada (Saint-Hubert) and Japan (Tsukuba).

 The Medical Operations arm (the Crew Medical Support Office) concentrates on providing health related support to the European astronauts and their families.
-Astronaut management supports and directs the careers and mission placements of the astronauts, and Education and PR are involved in activities related to education and outreach and the appropriate representation of the European astronauts and their space activities to the public.
+Astronaut management supports and directs the careers and mission placements of the astronauts.

+The Communication Department is in charge of general public and media relations as well as the European astronauts' activities regarding other public or institutional stakeholders.
+EAC is also the location of ESA's Chief Exploration Scientist.